 If you’re skipping school, the state probably knows about it–and you might find yourself stripped of your driving privileges as a result.

 Whether some of these reasons might apply to you or not depends on the state where you live.

 Two Related Problems: Processing Time and Human Error

-The diligent driver that you are, you're probably thinking that none of the situations above will ever happen to you.
-And you may be right.
-There are few times, however, when you still might get caught.
-For example, what if you send in your insurance premium check and it's not processed in time?
-Or how about forgetting to inform the DMV when you move and getting an automated intersection monitor ticket sent to your old address resulting in an unpaid fine?
+For example, what if you send in your insurance premium check, and it's not processed in time?
+Or how about forgetting to inform the DMV when you move, and getting an automated intersection-monitor ticket sent to your old address resulting in an unpaid fine?
 It could happen.

-Fortunately, finding out if your license is suspended is not that difficult.
-Here are three common ways to check:
+Fortunately, finding out whether your license is suspended is not that difficult.
+Here are three common ways to check.

 - Look in your mailbox.
 In most jurisdictions and in most cases, you will receive notification of your suspension by mail, sent to the address they have on record (so make sure they have your current one.)
 Be careful not to throw it out as junk mail.

 - Go to the DMV and get a copy of your driving record.
 You might want to call the DMV or check out their website first.
 Some states will let you order your record over the phone or online.

 - Call your auto insurance carrier.
 They're obviously going to know if your policy has lapsed, and they will likely know if your license has been suspended for that or another reason.

 The National Highway Traffic Safety Administration operates the National Driver Register (NDR), a computerized database of drivers whose licenses have been suspended or revoked, or who have been convicted of a serious traffic violation such as a DUI.